silversunseven/Ansible/learning_RHCSA.md

 ```
 ___
 ## 2 Methods to change the root password when you dont know it.
+`-o remount,rw`  Attempt to remount an already-mounted filesystem.
+This is commonly used to change the mount flags for a filesystem, especially to make a readonly filesystem writable.
+It does not change device or mount point.
 ### How to replace root pwd the new way
 * Boot into console (press up|down until you can hit `e` to access the grub menu)
 * find the ^linux line `ctrl e` and add `init=/bin/bash console=tty0` to the end and hit `crtl x`